Locations:

 What is Li-Fraumeni syndrome?

-Li-Fraumeni syndrome (lee-FRAH-meh-nee) is a rare hereditary or genetic disorder that increases the risk you and your family members will develop cancer.
-People who are female at birth who have Li-Fraumeni syndrome have a nearly 100% chance of developing breast cancer.
-All people who have Li-Fraumeni syndrome have a 90% chance of developing one or more types of cancer in their lifetimes and a 50% chance of developing cancer before age 30.
+Li-Fraumeni syndrome is a rare genetic disorder that increases the risk you and your family members will develop cancer.
+People assigned female at birth (AFAB) who have Li-Fraumeni syndrome almost always develop breast cancer.
+All people with this condition have a 90% chance of developing one or more types of cancer by age 60.
+About half develop cancer before they turn 40.

 Advertisement